-In 1810 on Nuttall's third collecting trip for Barton, this one to the Great Lakes, Nuttall learned of a John Jacob Astor Company trip up the Missouri, headed to St. Louis instead of back to Philadelphia, and in the spring of 1811 headed West on a collecting journey.
+In 1810 on Nuttall's third collecting trip for Barton, this one to the Great Lakes, Nuttall learned of a John Jacob Astor Company trip up the Missouri, so he headed to St. Louis instead of back to Philadelphia, and in the spring of 1811 headed West on a collecting journey with the Astor Company.
 Nuttall collected along the route the Lewis and Clark Expedition had covered, but whereas much of Lewis' collection had been lost (see Lewis), Nuttall's fabulous collection survived.

 Nuttall's companions on this and all his trips were amazed at his enthusiasm, his devotion to collecting, and his total joy in the beauty of the world they traveled through.

 Nuttall's considerable collection from the Astor trip was delayed in getting back to Barton in Philadelphia, because upon Nuttall's return to St. Louis in the fall of 1811 he, as a British citizen, felt it more prudent to return to England (via New Orleans) than risk being caught up in the imminent British/American War of 1812.

 In England Nuttall began work on his collection for Barton, and he met with Frederick Pursh to discuss their North American collections.
 Friction between Nuttall and Pursh (over what we would call "intellectual rights", i.e., who should receive credit for which discoveries and which plant names were to be accepted) soon prompted frantic publishing by Nuttall and Pursh in order to gain first credit.
 Both published a number of articles and Pursh published a two volume Flora Americae Septentrionalis (1814), using a number of Nuttall's collections -- without giving credit to Nuttall.